algolia/react-nouislider/README.md

 Wraps [leongersen/noUiSlider](https://github.com/leongersen/noUiSlider) in a [react component](https://facebook.github.io/react/docs/component-api.html).

+## New features

+There are no added features in react-nouislider compared to the underlying noUiSlider project.
+If you need more features please direct them to the https://github.com/leongersen/noUiSlider repository.

 ## Documentation

 All the options used in react-nouislider are then passed to noUiSlider.
 See the [noUiSlider documentation](http://refreshless.com/nouislider/) before opening issues.